Work at Camp Michigania Walloon

 Interns have responsibilities that vary depending on their program area and the requirements of their internship program (if pursuing academic credit for the internship).
 Many positions at camp can be completed as internships, and full-time staff are dedicated to mentoring interns.
 Michigania ensures that each intern will have informal and formal opportunities to network with campers.
 If you are interested in an internship at Camp, please indicate it on your application.

-The Area Leadership Retreat typically precedes camp, sometime between May 25 and June 1, 2018, for the upcoming summer; otherwise Area Leadership term of employment for each position corresponds to their area’s start date or is negotiated on a case-by-case basis.
+The Area Leadership Retreat typically precedes camp and starts as early as Memorial Day weekend for the upcoming summer; otherwise Area Leadership term of employment for each position corresponds to their area’s start date or is negotiated on a case-by-case basis.

 Below you will find information on each individual program area.
 When applying, you will have the opportunity to select your top choice and alternative program areas, as well as explain what experience or skills you have in those areas.